blog » Bullet vs Dome Cameras: How to Choose

 Alternatively, a bullet camera would do a better job of monitoring specific areas in which the target is more likely to remain stationary, such as loading docks, private walkways or displays that hold high-ticket items.

-Unlike the interior of a commercial property, it’s likely that business owners will benefit from the visible deterrent aspect of a bullet camera vs. a dome camera when installing a business security system to protect the exterior of their property.
+Unlike the interior of a commercial property, it’s likely that business owners will benefit from the visible deterrent aspect of a bullet camera vs. a dome camera when installing a business security camera system to protect the exterior of their property.

 As one of the key differences between dome and bullet cameras, bullet models are usually preferred for parking lots, gates and exterior doors.
 The narrower field of vision can provide clearer images of vehicles and individuals coming and going from the property.